AbsaOSS/enceladus/_docs/2.0.0/plugins-built-in.md

 ### KafkaInfoPlugin

 The purpose of this plugin is to send control measurements to a Kafka topic each time a checkpoint is reached or job status is changed.
-This can help monitoring production issues and react on errors as quickly as possible.
+This can help to monitor production issues and react to errors as quickly as possible.
 Control measurements are sent in `Avro` format and the schema is automatically registered in a schema registry.

 This plugin is a built-in one.
 In order to enable it, you need to provide the following configuration settings in